 NOTE 6: If the EAS instatiation is failed in step 4, the step 5 can be skipped, and the EES responds in EAS discovery response with an appropriate failure cause.
 The XR application client/AC can access the instantiated EAS with the required computing ability and the required QoS information, the E2E KPI application requirements of XR application can be guaranteed.

 7.8.3 Solution evaluation

-Editor's note: Solution evaluation is FFS.
+This solution addresses the all open issues in key issue #7, the EDGEAPP as enablement layer is enhanced for EAS instantiation, by taking the processing delay of XR application into account.